 To withdraw from a course, the participant should first discuss the decision with their Site Executive Director and the Johns Hopkins School of Education Program Director, as withdrawing from a course without first arranging a Leave of Absence with both Urban Teachers and the Johns Hopkins School of Education will result in dismissal from the program.
 If a participant decides to withdraw, they should submit the official Add/Drop Form, in person, by fax (410-516-9817), or by mail to: Office of the Registrar, Johns Hopkins University, School of Education, 6740 Alexander Bell Drive, Suite 110, Columbia, MD 21046-2100.

 Once courses have begun, participants may withdraw from courses online using the SIS Self-Service website.
 Notice to the instructor of intent to withdraw is not sufficient, nor are telephone withdrawals accepted.
 The Withdrawal/Audit Calendar lists the last date each semester to withdraw without academic penalty (without receiving the grade of F).
 Participants who withdraw after the official withdrawal date deadline or who stop attending class at any time without properly submitting an official Add/Drop Form will receive an F (Failure) grade for the course(s).
 Participants should contact the Office of the Registrar at 410-516-9816 to confirm the last date to withdraw without academic penalty.
 The award of a WD (withdrawal) grade does not affect a participant’s GPA.

 Tuition refunds are calculated from the date the Office of the Registrar receives the Add/Drop Form (see Refund Schedule).
 Federal financial aid recipients will have their aid award adjusted according to credits registered.
-Participants dropping to less than half-time status will have their federal aid cancelled and will be responsible for any debt balance created.
+Participants dropping to less than half-time status will have their federal aid canceled and will be responsible for any debt balance created.

 Please also consult the Johns Hopkins University School of Education’s policy and procedures for Withdrawal from a Course, and refer to Section 6: Benefits & Obligations in this Handbook for additional information regarding the ramifications of withdrawing from coursework and/or taking a leave of absence.)

 PARTICIPANT ACADEMIC GRIEVANCES